Man of the World (song): Composition

 Green wrote "Man of the World" when he was at an emotional low point, saying that "It was how I felt at the time.
 It's me at my saddest."
 He mentioned in an April 1969 interview with New Musical Express that that the origins of "Man of the World" dated back a year and a half prior when he started with the phrase "Shall I tell you about my life?".
 The song was then gradually pieced together, with the middle section coming at a later point.
 Mick Fleetwood commented on the song's lyrics in an interview with Rolling Stone.
 "It's a very prophetic song.
 When he made those songs, we had no idea that he was suffering internally as much as he was.
 But if you listen to the words, it's crucifyingly obvious what was going on.
 But a beautiful song.
 A poignant song."

 Fleetwood Mac began the recording sessions for "Man of the World" in January 1969 during a break in the band's touring schedule.
 The band was in New York during their second American tour when they began work on the song.
 Disc magazine reported in its 1 February 1969 publication that "Man of the World" would be the follow-up single to "Albatross".
 They described the upcoming single as "a vocal track with flute and strings".

 "Man of the World" was the final Fleetwood Mac song with Mike Vernon serving as producer.
 After the recording sessions in New York, Vernon returned to London with the rest of the band and resumed work on the song at Kingsway Studios in Holborn.
 Martin Birch served as the engineer for these sessions and finished the song without Vernon, who left before the conclusion of the recording sessions to settle some contractual issues related to the band.
 Vernon remembered that Danny Kirwan had "considerable input" in the creation of "Man of the World" and said that he and Green worked out guitar harmonies together.

 Green told Disc magazine in an April 1969 interview that he had no intention of performing "Man of the World" live, saying that "I don't sing it on stage because I don't feel it's true of me now.
 It's me of the past..."
 In 2025, the original handwritten lyrics to "Man of the World" were sold at an auction for £24,700.
-Green had written the original lyrics in a blue ballpoint pen and made revisions to the lyrics with black ink, which was used to change three lines and add a new line to the final verse.
+Green had written the original lyrics in a blue ballpoint pen and made revisions to the lyrics with black ink, which was used to change three lines and add a new part to the final verse.